EnvisDrako/GPT-1/readme.md

-This is my endeavor on learining how an llm works
+This is my endeavor on learning how an llm works